 Just as you would input certain information online, the dealer will consider those factors too.
 In addition, the dealer will also consider demand for your vehicle in the used car market, the vehicle’s CARFAX history report and the cost to recondition your vehicle.
 The vehicle type is another factor — if you are attempting to appraise a 4×4 in Florida, it might be valued less than what it would be worth in Montana or West Virginia.

 When the dealer returns with a price, you may be happy with it.
-But you should know that it isn’t a fair appraisal as your car would most likely sell for more to a private party, if you’re willing to put in the work.
+But you should know that you may get more for your car by selling it to a private party, if you’re willing to put in the work.
 The dealer is simply offering you a price that takes the car off your hands quickly and allows them to make money on it, too.

 Get Your Car Appraised Professionally

 The first two examples give you some idea on how to valuate your vehicle.
 However, neither method may count as an official appraisal.
 Furthermore, you may be required to get a written appraisal for legal reasons.

 If you are selling a car that is part of an estate, a divorce settlement or to uphold an insurance claim, then an accurate written appraisal is required.
 Here, you will need to enlist the services of a licensed appraiser, especially an individual experienced in placing a value on cars.
 Some appraisers do excellent work with furniture, real estate and other property.
 You need a person who specializes in cars.